By Don Chaddock, Inside CDCR editor

 Arriving during the Gold Rush of 1849, Oscar Penn Fitzgerald began preaching to the mining camps in Sonora and the foothills.
 He saw crime up close in the rough gold fields.
 In 1867, he served as the State Superintendent of Schools.

-One of Fitzgerald’s sermons had a profound effect on the bishop and is another example of how inmates observed Thanksgiving.
-Fitzgerald recounts his experience in his book, “California Sketches,” first written in 1879 and expanded in 1894.
+One of Fitzgerald’s sermons had a profound effect on the bishop and is another example of how prisons observed Thanksgiving.
+Fitzgerald recounts his experience in “California Sketches,” first published in 1879 and expanded in 1894.

 Request for San Quentin sermon